-The Lead Instructor for the course is Aled Lewis.
-For each project, Aled is joined by a co-teacher who specializes in the relevant skills.
+The Lead Instructor for the course is Tim Rousseau.
+For each project, Tim is joined by a co-teacher who specializes in the relevant skills.
 The following list is subject to change.
-Most of the instructors have web sites which you can visit for more extensive views of their work.
+Please visit the instructors' websites for more extensive views of their work.

-Bruce Beeken is co-owner of Beeken Parsons in Shelburne VT, where he participates in making batch production seating for institutional settings such as college libraries, chapels and refectories, as well as one-off furniture for private and corporate clients.
-Beeken Parsons has also conducted research in the sustainable use of local wood, including lesser known species and lower grades.
-Bruce originally trained at Boston University’s Program in Artisanry in the late 1970s and was one of the influential makers included in the seminal retrospective, “The Maker’s Hand – American Studio Furniture 1940-1990” at the Boston Museum of Fine Arts in 2004.
-Bruce's website is www.beekenparsons.com.
+Bruce Beeken is co-owner of Beeken Parsons in Shelburne, VT.
+Beeken Parsons makes one-off household and institutional furniture, including custom orders for seating and tables in institutional settings such as college libraries, chapels, and refectories.
+Beeken Parsons has conducted funded research into the sustainable use of local woods, including lesser-known species and lower grades.
+Bruce trained at Boston University’s Program in Artisanry in the late 1970s and was one of the influential makers included in the seminal retrospective, “The Maker’s Hand – American Studio Furniture 1940-1990” at the Boston Museum of Fine Arts in 2004.
+He teaches the curvature segment of the Comprehensive and his website is beekenparsons.com.

-Beth Ireland has been a professional woodworker in Roslindale, MA since 1983, specializing in woodturning, furniture, and cabinetry.
-She holds a graduate degree in sculpture from Massachusetts College of Art and Design, and her work has been widely exhibited and published throughout the U.S. Her business encompasses everything from one-of-a-kind sculpture to production runs of furniture and turnings, and she is the Lead Instructor for our Twelve-week Turning Intensive.
-Her website is bethireland.net.
+Beth Ireland has been a professional woodworker since 1983, specializing in turning and sculpture.
+She holds an MFA from the Massachusetts College of Art and Design, and her work has been widely exhibited and published, including a 2015 profile in American Woodturner.
+She has also held several prestigious Windgate fellowships and participated in the International Turning Exchange.
+Beth’s business encompasses everything from production runs of turned balusters, to sculpture, to one-of-a-kind stringed instruments.
+She is the Lead Instructor for our Turning Intensive and teaches turning for the Comprehensive.
+Beth lives in St. Petersburg, FL, and her website is bethireland.net.

-Jim Macdonald creates custom furniture, guitars, and portraits featuring marquetry and inlay in Burnham, Maine.
-In addition to his own projects, Jim collaborates with other high-end furniture makers as a marquetry specialist.
+Jim Macdonald creates custom guitars, furniture, art, and portraits featuring marquetry and inlay in Burnham, ME.
+In addition to his own projects, Jim collaborates with luthiers and furniture makers as a marquetry specialist.
 His work has been commissioned by Gibson Guitar's Custom Shop and Hinckley Yachts.
+In 2018, his Allman Brothers tribute guitar entered the collection of their Big House Museum in Macon, GA.
 His Turandot Cabinet appeared in the "Current Work" section of Fine Woodworking (June, 2001).
 Jim teaches marquetry for the Comprehensive.
 His website is jmacwooddesign.com.

-Valdemar Skov is a woodcarver, furniture maker, and engraver, specializing in ornamental carving of fine furniture, accessories, and architectural details, as well as hand-engraving on fine jewelry and tools.
+Valdemar Skov is a woodcarver, furniture maker, and engraver, specializing in ornamental carving for furniture and architectural details, as well as hand-engraving clock dials, fine tools, and jewelry.
 A woodworker since 1986, and self-employed since 1990, Valdemar has been formally recognized for his work by the Maine State Legislature and has been featured in numerous articles, including a profile in This Old House magazine.
-Valdemar works out of his studio in Waldoboro, ME and teaches carving for the Comprehensive.
+Valdemar works out of his studio in Waldoboro, ME, and teaches carving for the Comprehensive.
 His website is skovwoodcarvingengraving.com.